 Our curriculum planning in music is in three phases; long-term, medium-term and short-term.
 Our long-term plan maps the music topics studied in each term during the key stages.
 The music subject leader works this out in conjunction with teaching colleagues in each year group.
 Through this programme of study we teach the knowledge, skills and understanding set out in the new National Curriculum.

 Our planning includes the use of recording software, such as GarageBand, and closely follows the topics explored across different subjects.
 During songwriting sessions, the pupils are encouraged to apply their instrument skills to a current music setting, whilst effectively using their English language knowledge in order to write lyrics and express their emotions.

-Our medium-term plans, which we have taken from Music Express, give details of each unit of work for each term.
+Our medium-term plans, which we have taken from KAPOW, give details of each unit of work for each term.
 The music subject leader is responsible for monitoring and reviewing the accessibility of these plans.

 Our short-term plans are completed by the class teacher and list the specific learning objectives of each lesson.
 The class teacher is responsible for keeping these individual plans, and discusses them with the music subject leader on an informal basis.
 These plans also come from Music Express.
 The teacher would annotate these as appropriate.

 Children are offered the opportunity to study a musical instrument with peripatetic teachers through the Cambridge Music Partnership.
 Parents who want their children to participate in the scheme must purchase or hire the instrument and pay the additional music lesson fees on a termly basis.
 Lessons are taught on an individual or small group basis during the school day.